Sustainability

 Some might think that starting a shoe brand that produces locally is a utopia in this day and age.
 But for us it was an important value driven decision.

-Luckily we found one of the last mohicans from a small town of Parkano, located some 250km northwest from Helsinki.
-Ari and Sanna, a couple who have been in the shoe business for more than 30 years, own a small-scale factory, which makes it possible for our shoes to have that stamp: "Made in Finland".
+Luckily, in 2016, we found one of the last mohicans from a small town of Parkano, located some 250km northwest from Helsinki.
+Ari and Sanna, a couple who have been in the shoe business for more than 30 years, own a small-scale factory, which makes it possible for our Explorer model to have that stamp: "Made in Finland".

 View from Ari and Sanna's place which has became our home during the factory visits.

-When we produce locally and avoid so called "risk countries" we make sure the working conditions are good, employees receive sufficient wage and the other human rights matters are taken care of.
+When we produce in Finland and Portugal and avoid so called "risk countries" we make sure the working conditions are good, employees receive sufficient wage and the other human rights matters are taken care of.

 To open the production process in a simple way: the raw materials and

-components from our material vendors (listed above) are delivered to the factory in Parkano, where the cutting, sewing, assembling and finishing take place.
+components from our material vendors (listed above) are delivered to the factory, where the cutting, sewing, assembling and finishing take place.
 This may sound easy, but shoe-making is not easy.
 There are dozens of smaller processes that go into building a shoe and sometimes even the slightest slip can be enough to turn shoes unwearable.
-Sometimes these slips take place, but we work hard to finetune the construction and production processes to champion the end product.
+Sometimes these slips take place, but we work hard to fine tune the construction and production processes to champion the end product.

-We always take part in the production and are working alongside the factory staff to help them out, and as it often happens, to fine tune our knowledge about shoe making.
+We take part in the production nearly every time and are working alongside the factory staff to help them out, and as it often happens, to fine tune our knowledge about shoe making.

 Other actions